 As just one (famous) example, a canola farmer in Canada was sued by Monsanto because they found some genetically engineered canola growing in his fields, when he wasn't a purchaser.
 They claimed that he stole it.
 However, he claimed that that would be the last thing he'd do -- he claimed that the GMO canola had, in fact, contaminated varieties that he had been developing for 53 years.
 He was a "seed saver" - that is planted his own seed each year.
 The material could have reached his field though seed blowing from a truck, by birds, or simply by cross pollination with his crop.
 (Monsanto's claim that he "stole" the material, which, was upheld by the courts, seems to me to be analogous to my dumping my belongings in my neighbor's yard and then having my neighbor arrested for burglary.)
 Monsanto claimed, in this case, that, if his crop was inadvertently pollinated by GMO canola -- or if he collected seed from canola that sprouted near his fields and that came from wind-blown material off harvest trucks and then grew that out -- his plants are stolen Monsanto property.
 The polluter doesn't pay, it is the person who receives the pollution who does.
 (In this case, he was found guilty, but did not have to pay fines.)
 Companies that produce GMO crop varieties have now been successful in several similar law suits.
 Easy movement of GMO genetic material also raises concern for organic farmers.
 An organic grower who farms near a GMO-using farmer could risk not only such law suits, but could also risk losing his/her organic certification if his/her plants were found to contain GMO constituents (since the new "organic" label in the US excludes use of GMO materials).

 Resistance to herbicide can develop in weeds via the natural selection pressure imposed by the exclusive use of only one herbicide as well -- that is, weeds can develop that resistance without being pollinated by GMO pollen from a crop.
 Indeed, this seems to be happening in the case of glyphosate herbicide [Science 25 May '07].
-It will be unfortunate if this resistance becomes widespread because, as herbicides go, glyphosate is considered relatively benign -- for example, it has low toxicity to mammals and insects and breaks down relatively rapidly.
-In addition, some fear that if it becomes ineffective, farmers will return to relying on tillage to control weeds with consequences for soil erosion (although there are other ways to control weeds too!).
+This resistance is becoming widespread, which is undortunate because, as herbicides go, glyphosate is considered relatively benign -- for example, it has low toxicity to mammals and insects and breaks down relatively rapidly.
+As of 2014, corporations are seeking USDA approval to release crop plants engineered to resist a different herbicide -- 2,4-D, which is generally considered more dangerous than glyphosate.
+(It was one of the constituents of "Agent Orange," which was used as a defoliant during the Vietnam war.
+In addition, some fear that if glyphosate becomes ineffective, farmers will return to relying on tillage to control weeds with consequences for soil erosion (although there are other ways to control weeds too!).
 In attempts to control or slow the acquisition of herbicide resistance in weeds, the following strategies are starting to be employed or are being investigated: (1) rotate crops, using a crop that doesn't require treatment with the herbicide in the "off years," (analogous to not using the same antibiotic all the time to control human diseases); (2) use a variety of herbicides rather than just the one the crop is engineered to resist; (3) develop crops that can resist even higher doses of the herbicide -- doses that hopefully will kill even resistant weeds [this, of course, steepens the strength of the selective pressure for resistance in the weeds! -- here goes another "evolutionary arms race!?"]; and (4) develop crops that are resistant to other herbicides or to more than one herbicide.
 (One is intriguing -- the resistance gene is expressed in the chloroplast and thus will not move with pollen, since chloroplast DNA is inherited only maternally.
 This would certainly decrease the risk of inadvertent pollination of non-GMO crops or weeds by GMO pollen!]

 Sterile plants ("terminator" varieties)